BohdansGitHub/Alpaca-Trading-Bot/README.md

 To handle large-scale data processing efficiently, the project leverages the **Dask** library for parallel and distributed computing.
 This allows for faster data analysis, making the trading bot well-suited for handling substantial amounts of historical and real-time financial data.

+The project's architecture is designed to be scalable, and it incorporates **AWS** cloud services for enhanced reliability, data storage, and file management.

 This repository is an educational resource for aspiring quantitative researchers, algorithmic traders, and finance enthusiasts.
 It serves as an example of how to structure and develop a trading bot that incorporates various quantitative techniques and takes advantage of parallel computing to make data-driven investment decisions.

 **Note**: This project is designed for paper trading on https://paper-api.alpaca.markets.
 Keep in mind that in a real-world scenario, you would need to delve deeper into factors, such as risk-adjusted performance metrics, correlation analysis, scenario-based simulations, etc.